Don't have a 401(k) plan? Why now may be the best time to offer one

 Quick facts:

-Employers can offer a 401(k) match on student loans
+Employers can offer a 401(k) match on qualified student loan repayments

 Required automatic enrollment and escalation

-- Auto-enrollment: Requires plans established after 12/29/22 to automatically enroll employees at a default rate between 3% and 10%.
+Auto-enrollment: As of January 1, 2025, plans established after December 29, 2022 are required to automatically enroll new employees at a default contribution rate between 3% and 10%.
+Learn more

-- Auto-escalation: Requires plans to automatically increase contributions by 1% per year to at least 10% (but no more than 15%).
+Auto-escalation: Enrolled employees' contributions automatically increase by 1% each year, up to a minimum of 10% (and no more than 15%).

-- Exemptions: Small businesses with 10 or fewer employees and businesses newer than three years old are exempt.
+Exemptions: Small businesses with 10 or fewer employees and businesses newer than three years old are exempt from these requirements.

 Your solution: A modern 401(k) platform